jeffreyperdue/stillcold-csc-494-iot-project/README.md

   Temperature data flows from the sensor, through the system, and to the BLE interface without manual intervention.

 - **Initial mobile application groundwork**
-  A simple Flutter application is designed to act as a BLE client and display retrieved temperature data.
-In Sprint 1, this work focuses on application structure and basic BLE connectivity exploration rather than full integration.
+  A Flutter companion app acts as a BLE client: it discovers StillCold devices, connects, and displays live temperature and humidity in a dashboard.
+Sprint 1 delivery includes thresholds, quiet hours, alert history, and local storage; further alignment with the SRS continues in Sprint 2.

 - **No external infrastructure dependency**
   The system operates without reliance on Wi-Fi or cellular connectivity.